martin-ger/esp32_eth_wifi_bridge/README.md

 | `w5500 status` | Show W5500 register snapshot and SPI error counters |
 | `w5500 reset` | Soft-reset W5500 socket without disturbing lwIP or bridge state |

 `show status` also prints the active SPI clock and any SPI error counts when running the W5500 build.
+The ESP32c3 also reports its CPU temperature.

 ---